 I offer a number of levels of longarm quilting services.
 Prices vary depending on the level of quilting desired and the additional services you choose.
-I quilt on a Nolting 24 Pro and do not use a computer.
-All quilting is hand-guided.
+I quilt on a Nolting 24 Pro and use a computer.

-This is the most popular level of machine quilting service.
-No marking is involved in this style.
+This is the most popular level of machine quilting service–also known as pantographs.
 Edge to edge designs start at one edge of your quilt and continue to the other side regardless of blocks, seams, or piecing.
 You can match the quilting design to your quilt or a fabric in the quilt or just go with a design that might accentuate your piecing.
 This type of quilting allows the piecing to take center stage.
 I can do lots of patterns.
+The ones shown below are in stock, but I can instantly purchase anything.
 I will work with you to determine the best pattern for your quilt.
 Turn around time is fast.

 Rulers are used to make straight lines, curves, and other designs.
 Ruler work is precise and time consuming, so the price is higher for this service and turnaround time is longer.
 Sometimes, minor marking of the quilt is necessary, so if you do not plan to wash the quilt, let me know so that I can use a marking method that can be removed without water.
 Ruler work can be done all over the quilt or just in specific places.